-In response to this RFQ, applicants will be asked to submit the following items via www.callforentry.org ($CaF \dot{E}^{\text{IM}}$).
+In response to this RFQ, applicants will be asked to submit the following items via www.callforentry.org (CaFÉ[TM]).

-- 1. Six digital images
+- 1. Six digital images of past work

 - 2. Résumé

 - 3. Statement of interest no longer than 2,000 characters

-From these applications, the selection panel will choose three to five finalists who will create site-specific proposals and be interviewed in a virtual format.
+From these applications, the selection panel will choose three finalists who will create site-specific proposals and be interviewed in-person.
 Artists will be paid an honorarium for this work.
 Artists/teams selected as finalists will be required to submit a Diversity & Inclusiveness Form for their proposals to be considered, which will be provided upon notification.
 As directed by Executive Order 101, this form must be submitted for all city solicitations of proposals.
 Denver Arts & Venues Public Art Program staff can provide guidance on filling out this form.

 Based on the interview and proposal, an artist or artist team will be selected for this commission.
-The selected artist or artist team will work with the Public Art Program staff and the Denver Department of Transportation and Infrastructure design and planning staff when finalizing their designs for installation.
+The selected artist or artist team will work with the Public Art Program staff, Library staff and the Denver Department of Transportation and Infrastructure design and planning team when finalizing their designs for installation.